define957/manysvms/README.md

 There are many different types of SVMs in this repository.

-**why I created this project ?**
+## Why I created this project ?**

 In order to learn `SVMs` better, I built this repository to implement support vector machines.
+The package is under active development.

 ## How to install manysvms